at the intersection of brands, media and culture

 Viagra simplifies its positioning

-In Branding, Brands, Consumers, advertising, communications, marketing, strategy, trends on November 11, 2008 at 3:39 pm
+In advertising, Branding, Brands, communications, Consumers, marketing, strategy, trends on November 11, 2008 at 3:39 pm

 Since Cialis entered into the market a few years back, Viagra has been searching for a new positioning.
 As Cialis started to talk about the mood using their “when the time is right” emotional language, Viagra started pushing masculinity and trotting out older celebrities to reinforce its credibility.
 As Cialis started being more about the relationship, Viagra became more about the man.